OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-38.md

 Jeremiah replied, “They will not hand you over.
 Obey the Lord by doing what I tell you, so that it may go well with you and you may live.

 ## Jeremiah 38:21
-But if you refuse to surrender, this is what the Lord has revealed to me:
+However, if you choose not to surrender, the Lord has shown me this:

 ## Jeremiah 38:22
 ‘Behold, all the women left in the palace of the king of Judah will be brought out to the officials of the king of Babylon.
 Those women will say to you: “Your close friends have misled and overpowered you.
 Your feet are sunk in the mud; they have deserted you.”